 If we activate all the cubic vertices in these diagrams, we can solve the system of quartic constraints \eqref{quartic_system}.
 Three possible structures arise: \begin{enumerate} \item If the exchange diagram satisfies \eqref{kinda_trinagular}, it is sufficient to consider only the $s$-channel diagram $(1234)$, and, if allowed, $(3412)$, with the same $k_i$.
 As we will see, the amplitudes obtained by summing the exchange contributions and the quartic vertex exhibit a $\frac{1}{s}$ pole.
 We refer to these as single-channel amplitudes.

 \item If the exchange diagram has at least one external helicity that surpasses \eqref{kinda_trinagular} with at most $n_i=1$, the quartic vertices exhibit a structure similar to that of Yang–Mills theory.
-There are three possible quartic vertices corresponding to the three channel pairs $st$, $us$, and $tu$, which in turn match the three cyclic orderings $[1234]$, $[1324]$, and $[4123]$.
-In Yang–Mills theory, only two of these are independent, giving the standard $[++--]$ and $[+-+-]$ colour-ordered amplitudes.
+There are three possible quartic vertices associated with the three channel pairs $st$, $us$, and $tu$.
+Only two of them are independent, corresponding to the two cyclic orderings $[1234]$ and $[1324]$.
+In Yang–Mills theory, these are the standard color-ordered amplitudes with helicity configurations $[++--]$ and $[+-+-]$.
 The amplitudes obtained by summing the exchange contributions and the quartic vertex then exhibit poles of the form $\frac{1}{st}$, $\frac{1}{us}$, and $\frac{1}{tu}$, respectively.
 We refer to these as Yang–Mills-like (YM-like) amplitudes.

 \item If the exchange diagram has at least one external helicity that surpasses \eqref{kinda_trinagular} with $n_i=2$, the quartic vertices exhibit a structure similar to that of gravity.
 In this case, there is a single quartic vertex that requires the presence of the $s$-, $t$-, and $u$-channel exchange diagrams.
 The amplitudes obtained by summing the exchange contributions and the quartic vertex then display a $\frac{1}{stu}$ pole.
 We refer to these as gravity-like (GR-like) amplitudes. \end{enumerate}